-Capital risk management
+(i) Capital risk management

-The Company manages its capital to ensure that the Company will be able to continue as a going concern while maximizing the return to shareholder through the optimization of the debt and equity balance.
+The Company manages its capital to ensure that the Company will be able to continue as a going concern while maximizing the return to shareholder through the optimisation of the debt and equity balance.

-The capital structure of the Company consists of equity attributable to the equity holders of the parent, comprising stated capital, capital contribution and retained earnings.
+The capital structure of the Company consists of equity attributable to the shareholder comprising stated capital and accumulated losses.